waigo/waigo/README.md

 * Check to see if what you've made is worth putting into a plugin.
 For instance it's very easy to re-use [koa](http://koajs.com) middleware in Waigo without needing to create plugins.
-* Ensure your plugin name is prefixed with `waigo-` so that it's easy to find.
+* Ensure your plugin name is prefixed with `waigo-` so that users and Waigo itself can easily find it and use it.
+* In your plugin's `package.json` set the `main` key is set to `index.js`.
+Create a dummy `index.js` file in your plugin's root folder.
+This is needed to be able to load and use your plugin.
 * Write a good README.md for your plugin explaining what it's for and how to use it.
 * Add automated unit tests for your plugin.
 Look at existing plugins to learn best practices.